When the News Is Overwhelming

 ~ Lama Rod Owens

-You are neither flawed nor weak if you become overwhelmed under the constant barrage of news and images of suffering around the world.
-You are simply human, and you’re overwhelmed because it’s overwhelming.
-My friends, I am overwhelmed too.
+The constant barrage of headlines about disasters, suffering, and injustice seems to be never-ending.
+You are neither flawed nor weak if you feel overwhelmed.
+You are simply human.
 With autoimmune disease, we have a body that’s more sensitive to stress which means autoimmune flares might arise alongside.
-If you have a history of trauma (which is common for people with autoimmune disease), world traumas might feel especially intense, layered on top of your own experiences.
+If you have a history of trauma (which is common for people with autoimmune disease), watching disasters unfold might feel especially intense, layered on top of your own experiences.
 So, step one is acknowledging that this is difficult.
 Overwhelm often leads to feelings of numbness and compassion fatigue, where we cut off our emotions to protect ourselves from pain.
 That doesn’t work long-term.
 Self-compassion is the first step to opening your heart again.
 Loving ourselves through challenging times is what allows us to replenish and gain the reserves to help others.

-When a tragedy is unfolding, we often stay glued to the news and social media, wanting constant updates.
+When overwhelm hits, we often stay glued to the news and social media, wanting constant updates.
 We feel like we must know everything.
 We’re sad, anxious, and desperate to understand.
 We’re also hoping to see a solution.
 There’s a problem with this approach.
 Research shows that constantly checking the news (and social media) increases anxiety and depression.
 It doesn’t lead to helpful action.
-Instead, it leaves us feeling overwhelmed and paralyzed.
-Those aren’t empowering emotions.
-Not only that, the little energy we have gets directed to sharing our outrage on social media, which rarely leads to real-world changes.
-Instead, it depletes us further.
+Instead, it leaves us feeling paralyzed.
+We may spend even more time on social media to express our outrage, which rarely leads to real-world changes.
+Instead, it simply depletes us further.

-Again, don’t judge yourself if you get caught in this cycle.
+Don’t judge yourself if you get caught in this cycle.
 News websites and social media platforms are designed to keep us hooked.
-They use brain science to achieve this goal, and it’s very effective, especially during times of crisis.
 It takes effort to disengage, but if you do, you gain immediate benefits.
 Instead of constantly triggering a stress response, you allow your body to start to calm down.
 As you begin to feel more grounded, your brain has space to process your emotions and consider ways to truly help.

 How much news and social media is okay?
 Everyone has to make that choice for themselves.
 I will say that we don’t need to check the news more than once a day to stay informed.
 The same goes for social media.
 Sometimes a longer break feels even better – taking a week offline and rediscovering what 3-D living (without the internet) can feel like.
 This isn’t an irresponsible choice.
 We don’t change the news by watching it.
 In fact, we’re much more likely to see ways to help when we aren’t distracted and exhausted by inflammatory headlines and streaming updates.

 P.S.
-Doomscrolling is an online term, but the behavior happens with radio, podcasts, and television news as well.
-Limit your time with those as well.
+Doomscrolling is an online term, but the behavior can happen with radio, podcasts, and television news as well.

-Most of us don’t like challenging emotions and do everything we can to avoid feeling them.
+Sometimes the hard emotions are the ones we try to avoid feeling altogether.
 This doesn’t work, of course.
 The more we repress an emotion, the stronger it gets.
 It’s also more likely to come out sideways.
 Whether it’s anxiety, grief, or rage, those feelings find a way to express themselves.
 We might lash out.
 We might shut down.
 We may have trouble sleeping.
 We may lose mental focus.
 We may seek comfort through sugar, drugs, or alcohol.
 All of this makes autoimmune flares more likely too.
 Research shows that repressed emotions harm health on multiple levels.

 So, what do we do?
-We find safe ways to feel our feelings.
 Three helpful techniques are EFT, RAIN, and Journaling.
 EFT stands for Emotional Freedom Technique.
 It’s a method that honors your feelings while encouraging self-love at the same time.
 I have an article and podcast here on my website that explains more.
-And if you’d like to try it right now, here’s a video with a guided EFT session: Support When You Feel Out of Control.
+And if you’d like to try it right now, here’s a video with a guided EFT session.
 RAIN is a meditation technique that has four steps to navigate challenging emotions.
 It’s simple and very effective.
-Here’s an article to guide you.
+Here’s an article and a podcast to guide you.
 Lastly, journaling is a wonderful way to process emotions.
 Some people are drawn to writing, while others love visual journals because they allow us to express feelings that we can’t put into words.
 Listen to this podcast to learn more: The Healing Power of Journaling.

 I’ll be honest.
 Even though I’ve written a book on the mind-body connection, I often resist feeling painful emotions.
 But when I allow them to be expressed, my body immediately relaxes.
 I feel tension let go that I didn’t realize I was carrying, and my body seems to say, “Thank you.”
 The truth is, it’s exhausting to repress emotions.

-A big part of feeling overwhelmed is the realization that the world’s problems are beyond our ability to solve.
-And that is true.
-None of us can solve the world’s problems on our own, and some problems may not be solved for a very long time.
+A big part of feeling overwhelmed is the realization that the world’s problems are beyond our ability to solve alone, and it can leave us feeling powerless.
 And yet…there are ways we can make a difference.
 When we’re overwhelmed, we stop believing this.
 Don’t underestimate the power of small contributions.
 Power is found in small changes, small acts of kindness, small steps forward.
 They add up.

 They say action is the antidote to anxiety.
 So, today, choose one action to take.
 There are two ways you can approach this.
 One is to look at the current crisis and see which organizations are providing help.
 Then, you can support that organization through a donation of time, money, or political action.
 Again, small donations are worthwhile because they become large when combined with others.
 Charity Navigator rates charities according to effectiveness and financial trustworthiness.
 Their home page will always feature charities who are helping with recent tragedies.